s-atharva/TestRepo/README.md

-This is the test repo to learn git.
+This is the test repo to learn git and do some open source contribution.